jakelandis/elasticsearch/benchmarks/README.md

 gradlew -p benchmarks run --args ' MemoryStatsBenchmark -jvmArgs "-XX:+UnlockDiagnosticVMOptions -XX:CompileCommand=print,*.yourMethodName -XX:PrintAssemblyOptions=intel"
 ```

-If you want `perf` to find the hot methods for you then do add `-prof:perfasm`.
+If you want `perf` to find the hot methods for you then do item `-prof:perfasm`.